 Q. What information do I need to provide to the end-user of EEE?

-(i) the requirement not to dispose of waste electrical and electronic equipment as unsorted municipal waste and to have such waste collected or disposed of separately or taken back on a like for like basis,
+(i) the requirement not to dispose of waste electrical and electronic equipment in their normal municipal waste bin and to have such waste collected or disposed of separately or taken back on a like for like basis,

 (ii) their role in contributing to re-use, recycling and other forms of recovery of waste electrical and electronic equipment,

 (iii) the return and collection systems available to them,

 (iv) the potential effects on the environment and human health as a result of the presence of hazardous substances in electrical and electronic equipment, and